findy-network/findy-network.github.io/content/en/blog/low-hanging-performance/index.md

 linkTitle: "Performant Go Code"
 description: "The Go programming language has an excellent [concurrency model](https://findy-network.github.io/blog/2023/06/22/beautiful-state-machines-fsm-part-ii/) that offers great potential to utilize the power of multi-core CPUs.
-However, we need to understand the basics of the single CPU core for the overall software performance.
+First, we need to understand the basics of the single CPU core for the overall software performance.
 For instance, you can write readable and more performant code when you know how compilers and underlying hardware work and you use